Sanastd/RSSReader/README.md

 # RSS Reader
 This is RSS Reader in java.
-It allows users to subscribe and unsubscribe to websites and view updates on the latest articles from subscribed websites.
+It allows user to subscribe and unsubscribe to websites and view updates on the latest articles from subscribed websites.

 Features:
-- Show Updates: Users can view the 5 latest articles from the subscribed websites.
+- Show Updates: View the 5 latest articles from subscribed websites.
-- Add URL: Users can add new websites to subscribed websites.
+- Add URL: Add new websites to subscribed websites.
-- Remove URL: Users can remove websites they no longer wish to follow.
+- Remove URL: Remove websites the user no longer wish to follow.